 The track starts 14km south of Arthurs Pass village at the end of Cloudesley Road.

 Avalanche peak is a difficult full-day hike that takes approximately 6-8 hours to complete.
 The views are so good from the summit though that this is the most popular walk in Arthur’s Pass.
 The Avalanche Peak track starts in the center of the village, right behind the visitor center office.

 Devil’s Punchbowl Waterfall

 Located a short drive away from the centre of the village northbound on the 73.
-The walk itself doesn't take long (around an hour) and is very well maintained, but it does include a series of steps which at time can be slippery.
+The walk itself doesn’t take long (around an hour) and is very well maintained, but it does include a series of steps which at times can be slippery.

 Lake Pearson and Castle Hill

 If you have any extra time to spare, Lake Pearson and Castle hill are worth a little detour.
 The latter location is famous for the Lord of the Rings franchise.

 They are respectively 30 and 45 minutes drive away from the Arthur’s Pass village, but in the opposite direction to where you will be going next.
 Lake Pearson is particularly stunning during the autumn season when the trees at the lakeshore turn yellow.

 Day 23-25: Franz Josef and Fox Glaciers via Hokitika